nulib/iiif-presentation-3/README.md

 ```

 ### Behavior
 We do not include behavior until we have have method for determining this.
-As such clients SHOULD interpret our IIIF resources as `individuals`
+Clients SHOULD interpret our omission of `behavior` on IIIF resources as `individuals`

 https://iiif.io/api/presentation/3.0/#behavior